51st Guards Mechanized Brigade (Ukraine): Independent Ukraine

 On January 19, 1992, personnel of the division took the oath of allegiance to the Ukrainian people, after the dissolution of the Soviet Union and the 1991 Declaration of Independence of Ukraine.
 During the 1990s, the 13th Army was redesignated the 13th Army Corps.
 On September 17, 1999, in the framework of the 800th anniversary of the Volyn-Galician Principality and to mark the 60th anniversary of the establishment of the Division received from the President of Ukraine, Supreme Commander of the Armed Forces of Ukraine Leonid Kuchma Battle Flag and the honorary title of "Volyn" (Ukaz No. 1193/99).

 Some 400 reservists will be added to the brigade's personnel in time of war to bring troop numbers up to wartime strength.
 The median age of the reserves, which in 2005 consisted of 440 officers, sergeants, and soldiers, is 25–30 years old.

-The brigade was involved in the army's attempt to stop separatism during the 2014 pro-Russian conflict in Ukraine.
+The brigade was involved in the war in Donbas.
 It suffered 18 deaths after being ambushed near Volnovakha on 22 May 2014.
 In late July 2014, 40 men from the brigade crossed into Russian territory.
 By the first week of August, they returned to Ukraine of their own free will.
 Some of them were charged with desertion.
 During August 2014, the brigade made three unsuccessful attempts to retake Ilovaisk.
 On 25 August, brigade soldier Andrei Krupa was captured by Russian troops and released a month later.

 In October 2014, President Petro Poroshenko ordered the disbandment of the brigade.
 Elements of the brigade judged to have performed well in combat became the new 14th Mechanized Brigade.